-- Grade II Listed village country house
+- A Grade II Listed village home of great charm

-- Ground floor annexe
+- Ground floor annexe perfect for a family member

-- Triple garage
+- Triple garage and extensive parking

 - EPC Exempt